BigBalloon8/DECINT-node/Test Environment.md

 docker run -d -i --name DT decint
 ```

+It might be useful to save the above the commands in a bash or batch file for future use(if you plan to reset the
+test environment)

 ### 3. Run the Docker test environment

 #### (i) Open each container in an external terminals (individual terminals for each container)